jonah0502/Capstone-Scripts/README.md

 To run this code, download the ipynb file, and upload it to google colab, which will have all of the required dependencies pre-installed.
 When using google colab, ensure it is running the code on the device GPU, to help quicken the training process.
 The only other requirement is that the images need to be a 28x28 pixel resolution.

+## sobel_canny

+This directory contains the scripts canny.py, sobel.py, and sobel_v2.py.
+All of these scripts apply an edge filter to an image and store the result in a respective folder.

+dependencies: cv2, numpy, and pytorch